-Financial Results for Fiscal Years 2019-2023
+Financial Results for Fiscal Years 2020-2024

 GAAP Basis.
-The fund balance at June 30, 2023, of the Motor License Fund was \$2,325.8 million, a \$308.2 million increase from the June 30, 2022 fund balance.
-Over five fiscal years, 2019 through 2023, revenues and other sources averaged an annual 1.8 percent increase.
-Expenditures and other uses during the same period averaged a 0.1 percent annual decrease.
-Overall, total revenues and other sources increased by \$251.0 million during the fiscal year that ended June 30, 2023.
-Tax revenues increased \$65.8 million primarily due to the increase in the liquid fuels tax.
-Licenses and fees increased \$11.3 million due to increased vehicle registrations and driver licenses.
-During the prior fiscal year, extensions were granted for the expirations of vehicle registrations, drivers' licenses, and learner's permits, including commercial driver's licenses.
-These extensions expired during fiscal year 2021.
+The fund balance at June 30, 2024, of the Motor License Fund was \$2,732.7 million, a \$407.0 million increase from the June 30, 2023 fund balance.
+Over five fiscal years, 2020 through 2024, revenues and other sources averaged an annual 5.5 percent increase.
+Expenditures and other uses during the same period averaged a 2.9 percent annual increase.
+Overall, total revenues and other sources increased by \$519.8 million during the fiscal year that ended June 30, 2024.
+Tax revenues decreased \$36.3 million due to a decrease in the liquid fuels tax.
+Licenses and fees increased \$142.5 million due to increased vehicle registrations and driver licenses.

-Total expenditures and other uses increased by \$652.9 million during fiscal year ended June 30, 2023.
-Transportation expenditures increased by \$324.6 million and Capital outlay increased by \$332.5 million.
-The increase in transportation expenditures were attributable to an increase in operational costs, specifically fuels and bituminous material usage, as highway projects and construction activity continued to increase following the pandemic.
+Total expenditures and other uses increased by \$421.1 million during fiscal year ended June 30, 2024.
+Transportation expenditures increase by \$184.0 million and capital outlay increased by \$361.7 million.
+The increases in transportation and capital outlay expenditures were attributable to an uptick in fixed asset costs due to the federal Infrastructure Investment and Jobs Act, which enabled expansion in highway and bridge projects.

-Table 9 on the following page presents a summary of revenues, expenditures and fund balance (GAAP basis) for the Motor License Fund for fiscal years 2019 through 2022 taken from the ACFRs for fiscal years ended June 30, 2019 through June 30, 2023.
+Table 9 on the following page presents a summary of revenues, expenditures and fund balance (GAAP basis) for the Motor License Fund for fiscal years 2020 through 2024 taken from the ACFRs for fiscal years ended June 30, 2020 through June 30, 2024.

-Table 9

-Results of Operations - Motor License Fund

-GAAP Basis - Unaudited
+Results of Operations - Motor License Fund GAAP Basis - Unaudited (In Thousands) (Table 9)

-(In Thousands)